jboonstra/biblesearch_api_docs/index.md

 Successful update requests return the response code "200 OK."

+## Errors

+Error responses from the server will return a response code in the range 400-499.
+When appropriate, error responses will contain error messages formatted in either XML or JSON (depending on the requested content type) to explain what caused the error.

 ## Deleting (HTTP DELETE requests)

 You may delete content you, yourself, have created by sesnding an HTTP DELETE request: